bloodstiller/bloodstiller.com/content/aboutme.md

 - **Understand the concepts myself.**

 ### Realistic Troubleshooting, Bones And All:
-My walkthroughs include all the troubleshooting steps I go through when things don’t go as planned.
+My walkthroughs include all the troubleshooting steps I go through when things don't go as planned.
 Many walkthroughs jump from point A to point B effortlessly, but the reality is often much messier—especially for beginners.
 I leave it all in, **bones and all**, to show the real process, and help set realistic expectations for those entering the industry or tackling CTFs.

-Unfortunately, I’m just & I mean just, smart enough to know I’m dumb.
+Unfortunately, I'm just & I mean just, smart enough to know I'm dumb.

 ## Get in contact: {#sign-off}